 Because we generate revenues primarily from long-term leases, our financing strategy relies primarily on long-term fixed rate debt.
 We manage our floating rate debt to be at or below 15-25% of total outstanding indebtedness.
-Floating rate debt currently comprises only approximately 11% of our total consolidated debt.
+Floating rate debt currently comprises only approximately 10% of our total consolidated debt.
 We also enter into interest rate protection agreements as appropriate to assist in managing our interest rate risk.
-We derive most of our liquidity from leases that generate positive net cash flow from operations and distributions of capital from unconsolidated entities that totaled \$472.7 million during the first quarter of 2009.
+We derive most of our liquidity from leases that generate positive net cash flow from operations and distributions of capital from unconsolidated entities that totaled \$956.1 million during the first half of 2009.
 In addition, the Credit Facility provides an alternative source of liquidity as our cash needs vary from time to time.

-Our balance of cash and cash equivalents increased \$124.8 million during the first quarter of 2009 to \$898.3 million as of March 31, 2009.
-Our balance of cash and cash equivalents as of March 31, 2009, and December 31, 2008, includes \$34.4 million and \$29.8 million, respectively, related to our co-branded gift card programs, which we do not consider available for general working capital purposes.
+Our balance of cash and cash equivalents increased \$1.9 billion during the first six months of 2009 to \$2.6 billion as of June 30, 2009.
+Our balance of cash and cash equivalents as of June 30, 2009, and December 31, 2008, includes \$31.4 million and \$29.8 million, respectively, related to our co-branded gift card programs, which we do not consider available for general working capital purposes.
+The excess cash is being held in a number of financial institutions and is generally invested in overnight investment funds and is available to us as an immediate source of liquidity.

 Our business model requires us to regularly access the debt and equity capital markets to raise funds for acquisition and development activity, redevelopment capital, and to refinance maturing debt.
-We are currently seeing unprecedented turmoil in the capital markets.
-This has significantly impacted the ability to readily access debt and equity capital for many organizations, including ours.
-We raised approximately \$1.2 billion in the public capital markets in the first quarter of 2009; however, there is no assurance we will be able to continue to do so in future periods or on similar terms or conditions.
+We continue to see substantial turmoil in the capital markets in recent months.
+This has impacted the ability to readily access debt and equity capital for many organizations, including ours.
+We raised approximately \$2.9 billion in the public capital markets in the first six months of 2009; however, there is no assurance we will be able to continue to do so in future periods or on similar terms or conditions.
 We believe we have sufficient cash on hand and availability under our corporate Credit Facility to address our debt maturities and capital needs through 2010.